one-repo-to-rule-them-all/Arduino-PLC-Workstation-Setup-Guide/README.md

 * Ensure your Arduino Opta is connected and recognized by the IDE.
 * Activate your [Opta license](https://docs.arduino.cc/software/plc-ide/tutorials/plc-ide-setup-license/#instructions)
-* Optional: as well as any [expansion pack licenses](https://docs.arduino.cc/tutorials/opta/user-manual/#update-expansion-firmware) required by your hardware setup.
+* Optional: as well as any [expansion pack licenses](https://docs.arduino.cc/tutorials/opta/user-manual/#update-expansion-firmware) required by your hardware/project setup.
 * Test device communication through the IDE **before using automated scripts or tools**.

 ---